-We are excited to bring you round three of Memphis’ only brunch festival.
+We are excited to bring you round two of Memphis’ brunch festival—a fun idea between two friends that thanks to many community sponsors, hard-working volunteers, and willing participants had a successful inaugural year in 2015.
 We know you’ve been planning all year, so it’s time to make it official and fill out your team line-up and fry some bacon!
 We are pumped to see our returners and we welcome all of our new teams and look forward to another successful BreakFest.

 Now, pass the champs!